brown-studios/minuet/docs/installation-guide.md

 ### Installing the light

-After removing the fan blade, the weatherguard, and the control panel...
+After removing the fan blade, the wire passage cover, and the control panel...

 - Thoroughly clean the rim of the fan housing all the way around its circumference.
 - Wipe the rim with alcohol to remove any remaining oils and ensure proper adhesion of the LED strip.
 Allow to dry.
-- Pass the LED strip connector and wire down through the opening above the electronics.
+- Pass the LED strip connector and wire down through the wire passage above the electronics.
 - Hold the head of the LED strip (the end with the wires attached) up to the rim of the fan housing in the corner nearest the electronics.
 Align it with the underside of the plastic spokes that support the fan motor.
 Confirm that you can wrap the LED strip all the way around the rim of the fan housing in a counter-clockwise loop as you look up into the fan.
 - Peel back part of the adhesive release liner and press the LED strip where you held it.
 Incrementally peel and apply the LED strip in a counter-clockwise loop as you look up into the fan.
 Don't peel the whole release liner all at once!
 - Press the LED strip firmly into place all the way around to activate the adhesive.